ChessWorld.net - Play Online Chess

-The king is invaluable.
-If it is attacked then it must move out of danger immediately and if it cannot be made safe then the game is lost.
-At the beginning of a chess game there is usually a battle for the centre of the board, therefore it is a good idea to move the king from the action to a safe place in the corner and to move the rook to the middle of the board where it can take part in the battle.
+Early in the game there is usually a battle for the center.
+It’s often a good idea to move the king away from the action to a safer corner, and to bring a rook closer to the middle where it can take part in the game.
 Castling allows you to do this.

 Diagram showing the queen's side and king's side of the chessboard